 We can clearly understand how unnecessary and misleading colorants are for the consumers, because without colors the same food would not be acceptable.
 All this would not be so surprising if it did not create any health problems for consumers but this is not the case.
 E102 yellow color, used for instance to give color to noodles, is considered very dangerous.
 Researchers find the following side effects: anxiety attacks, itching, rhinitis, urticaria, general weakness, migraine, clinical depression, blurred vision, palpitations, feelings of suffocation, pruritus, purple skin patches and sleep disturbance.
 Other colors considered very dangerous for human health are: E104, E110 orange, E120 red, E122, E123 in USA but legally used in Europe, E127 red, forbidden in Norway and in USA, E131 blue, forbidden in Australia.
 All those colors are considered carcinogenic and extremely toxic.

-In 2019, SAFE signed a joint letter sent to the REACH Committee to obtain a proper classification of Titanium Dioxide, also known as the white colouring E171.
-Thissubstance found in creams, cosmetics and white candies is the source of many hazards, including cancer of the digestive system.
+In 2019, SAFE launched a petition with ECOS and Agir pour l’Environnement to support the French ban on the white food colourant E171 (titanium dioxide in food).
+This substance found in creams, cosmetics and white candies is the source of many hazards, including cancer of the digestive system.

 Additives & children